 Sicily has a reputation for food travel in Italy and is a place foodies shouldn’t miss when considering where to travel in Italy.

-From the arancini to the pasta alla norma, you won’t go hungry there!
+You won’t go hungry there, from the arancini to the pasta alla norma!
 And Sicilian desserts like a granita or some cannoli are, quite honestly, reason enough to visit Italy.

 Wine Lovers: For a three-hour lunch with vineyard views